Potsdam Declaration: Aftermath

 The Potsdam Declaration and consideration of adopting it occurred before nuclear weapons were used.
 The terms of the declaration were hotly debated within the Japanese government.
 Upon receiving the declaration, Foreign Minister Shigenori Tōgō hurriedly met with Prime Minister Kantarō Suzuki and Cabinet Secretary Hisatsune Sakomizu.
 Sakomizu recalled that all felt the declaration must be accepted.
 Despite being sympathetic to accepting the terms, Tōgō felt it was vague about the eventual form of government for Japan, disarmament, and the fate of accused war criminals.
 He also still had hope that the Soviet Union would agree to mediate negotiations with the Western Allies to obtain clarifications and revisions of the declaration's terms.

 Shortly afterwards, Tōgō met with Emperor Hirohito and advised him to treat the declaration with the utmost circumspection, but that a reply should be postponed until the Japanese received a response from the Soviets to mediate peace.
-Hirohito stated that the declaration was "acceptable in principle."
+According to Foreign Ministry official Toshikazu Kase, Hirohito "said without hesitation that he deemed it [the declaration] acceptable in principle."

 Meanwhile, the Supreme Council for the Direction of the War met the same day to discuss the declaration.
 War Minister Korechika Anami, General Yoshijirō Umezu, and Admiral Soemu Toyoda opposed accepting the declaration, argued that the terms were "too dishonorable," and advised for the Japanese government to reject it openly.
 Suzuki, Tōgō, and Admiral Mitsumasa Yonai leaned towards accepting it but agreed that clarification was needed over the status of the Emperor.
 Tōgō's suggestion for the government not to respond until it received the Soviet response was accepted.